erlage/rad/README.md

 }
 ```

-We can unwrap it by extending inner Division:
+We can unwrap it by extending the Division widget:

 ```dart
 class StackEntry extends Division